Most complaints can be resolved locally, by talking to your care worker, or their manager.

 If you have a complaint, you can tell someone you know from the service and they will try to resolve the problem promptly.
 If they cannot resolve the problem, they will offer to pass your details to the corporate complaints team to be dealt with under the Complaints procedure.

 If you don’t feel your complaint can be resolved locally, or if local resolution has failed, you can use our online form to make a complaint.

-When we receive your complaint we will allocate it to a member of the team.
-We will write to tell you we have received your complaint within five working days, outline the areas of your complaint we will investigate and when you can expect to receive a response.
+When we first receive your complaint we will allocate it to a member of the complaints team.
+We will write to tell you we have received your complaint within five working days and let you know when you can expect to receive a response.

 We will gather and review all of the evidence (what you have said, what staff and others said, what’s recorded in our systems, both electronic and paper, along with relevant legislation or guidance) to get the clearest picture possible of what has happened.

 Once the complaint has been looked into we will write to explain the outcome of the investigation and what we intend to do to resolve the problem.

 If you are not satisfied with the response you can contact us again and we will review the response and your comments and decide if the service needs to do more to put things right.
 If this is the case we will contact you to tell you what else we intend to do to resolve your complaint.
 If we believe the service has done all they reasonably can do we will write to advise you of this.